 Humanitarian Air Service (UNHAS)

 The United Nations Humanitarian Air Service (UNHAS), has been supporting the humanitarian response in the DRC since 2008, providing aid workers, donors and diplomatic missions with safe, flexible, efficient, and cost-effective air transportation.
-It also enables to reach vulnerable beneficiaries in remote and challenging locations, as in Ituri and Haut Uele provinces where UNHAS is making available two planes to support humanitarian assistance to South Sudanese refugees.
+It also enables to reach remote and challenging locations, as in Ituri and Haut Uele provinces where two UNHAS planes help support humanitarian assistance to South Sudanese refugees.